Frontend in 5 Minutes, Backend in 5 Months: The Vibe Coding Paradox

 Phase 1 (2020-2023): Low-Code/No-Code Era

-- Reality: Limited by platform capabilities, backend is still a nightmare
+• Reality: Limited by platform capabilities, backend is still hard

 Phase 2 (2024): The AI Gold Rush